mindspore-lab/mindone/examples/stable_diffusion_v2/README.md

 # Stable Diffusion with ControlNet

+## Inference

+For details, please refer to the tutorial [ControlNet image generation](controlnet.md).

 # Stable Diffusion with T2I Adapter

 [T2I-Adapter](T2I-Adapter.md) is a simple and lightweight network that provides extra visual guidance for Stable